khangchendzonga/khangchendzonga.github.io/content/projects/communities.md

 ---
-title : "Projects"
-author : "Frances Garrett"
+title : "Student Training and Community Engagement" author : "Frances Garrett" banner : "banners/IMG_0380.jpg"
-type : "post"
-class : "post first"
-banner : "banners/IMG_0380.jpg"
 ---
-## Student training and community engagement

 This project is designed around student and citizen engagement, drawing on models of public history and community-based research.
 From 2016-2018, Garrett and Price taught an [immersive field course](https://sikkim.hackinghistory.ca/) in Sikkim that focused on Buddhist pilgrimage travel, the influence of rivers on Himalayan cultures, and the interplay between religious institutions and environmental sustainability movements in the region.